 I have not been to Disneyland as of this writing, but I can speak to the great value of Walt Disney’s Enchanted Tiki Room in the Magic Kingdom.
 The show is a relaxing, entertaining journey into vintage Disney.
 The Pacific/Hawaiian theme is undeniably popular with Disney fans, as can be seen at the Polynesian Village Resort and Aulani.

-With light but catchy music, and a fast pace, the theatre offers plenty to look at.
+With a light but catchy music, and a fast pace, the theatre offers plenty to look at.
 I find that the shows are not empty, but certainly not full when attractions such as Peter Pan’s Flight or Seven Dwarfs Mine Train have waits of ninety minutes or more.
 The theatre is dark, and while the singing birds, flowers, and Tiki gods are not quiet, the show is not overly loud either.
-The show is accessible to all guests and is family friendly.
+The show is accessible to all guests and is family-friendly.

 Therefore, it is quite easy to fit this attraction into one’s day.
-Much like other overlooked attractions, there is rarely any kind of queue and no concerted strategy needed to avoid a wait.
+Much like other overlooked attractions, there is rarely any kind of queue, and no concerted strategy is needed to avoid a wait.
 A constantly running pre-show helps to make the wait more enjoyable.
 Rather than being overwhelmed with darkness, the queue allows one to adjust to a slower pace and get out of the sun, which can be really scorching in Adventureland.
 Its location is relatively central.
 The entrance is in the heart of Adventureland, near the Magic Carpets of Aladdin.
-However, it exits toward the entrance to Frontierland, and provides easy access to both that land and Liberty Square.
+However, it exits toward the entrance to Frontierland and provides easy access to both that land and Liberty Square.

 The Tiki Room can be a great way to recharge or cool off, however, I would certainly discourage using the show as simply a filler or last resort.
-While it is very simple by today’s standards, the show demonstrates an early use of audio-animatronics in the Disney parks, and provides nostalgia.
+While it is very simple by today’s standards, the show demonstrates an early use of audio-animatronics in Disney parks and provides nostalgia.
 It also has another strong legacy in the form of one of Disney’s most popular snacks.
 Dole Foods began sponsoring the Tiki Room in 1976, and Dole Whip was initially sold sporadically, but as it was so beloved by guests, it was decided to sell the dessert year-round.
-Dole Whip is a frozen pineapple soft-serve which is now also available at the Polynesian and Pop Century Resort.
+Dole Whip is a frozen pineapple soft-serve that is now also available at the Polynesian and Pop Century Resort.

 With the proliferation of social media and the world wide web, many of the overlooked attractions are gaining traction.
 The Peoplemover will now often have a wait.
 When rumors of the Country Bear Jamboree closing circulated, the outcry was enormous.
-Disney quashed similar rumors about this attraction, and hopefully it is here to stay.
+Disney quashed similar rumors about this attraction, and hopefully, it is here to stay.
 While Walt Disney never saw a completed Magic Kingdom, he loved his Enchanted Tiki Room, and stepping into this attraction is a step into the past.
-Pleasant, cool, and charming, hopefully Disney is sincere in its proclamation that this attraction is here to stay.
+Pleasant, cool, and charming, hopefully, Disney is sincere in its proclamation that this attraction is here to stay.

 What do you think about Walt Disney’s Enchanted Tiki Room?
 Is Dole Whip a must-do item on your vacation?